AndreBorelli/react-interactive-menu-example/README.md

    New CSS variables were created, changing the colors of the site, texts and buttons;

-   Changes in the price hover CSS configuration;
+   Changes in the price hover CSS configuration.